Dog Bite Lawyer St. Paul, MN

 - “One-bite” rule: In some states, the owner is only held liable if they knew or should have known that their dog was likely to bite (e.g., the dog has bitten someone before).

-A dog bite lawyer will investigate the circumstances of your case and determine which laws apply in your state.
+Our dog bite attorney will investigate the circumstances of your case and determine which laws apply in your state.

 What Damages Can I Recover In A Dog Bite Case?